sequelize/sequelize/README.md

 Sequelize follows [SEMVER](http://semver.org).
 Supports Node v6 and above to use ES6 features.

+New to Sequelize?
+Take a look at the [Tutorials and Guides](http://docs.sequelizejs.com/).
+You might also be interested in the [API Reference](http://docs.sequelizejs.com/identifiers).

 ## v5 Release

 You can find the upgrade guide and changelog [here](http://docs.sequelizejs.com/manual/upgrade-to-v5.html).